 - Did she spell some difficult words correctly?

 - Did she write a completely error-free sentence?

-- Did she make some great vocabulary choices?
+- Has she made some great vocabulary choices?

 - Did you appreciate a particular descriptive detail or well-defined point?